rsanchezmo/jaxer/docs/dataset.rst

 As you will see in the :ref:`dataset_configuration`, you can choose to use them (or some of them) for training the model.

 .. note::
-    As a result of reviewing the literature, I found that **better prediction accuracy** is obtained with the inclusion of **sentiment analysis**, as it captures traders feelings and emotions quicker.
+    As a result of reviewing the literature, I found that **better prediction accuracy** is always obtained with the inclusion of **sentiment analysis**, as it captures traders feelings and emotions quicker.
 However, I did not include it in this project for **simplicity** reasons.
+What I would do is to use open source LLM model such as recently published `Gemma <https://ai.google.dev/gemma/?utm_source=keyword&utm_medium=referral&utm_campaign=gemma_cta&utm_content>`_ to compute sentiment score for daily news and include it in the dataset.

 Normalization techniques